tomalbrc/filament/docs/src/content/item-behaviours.md

 }
 ```

+Alternatively, you can use the `itemModel` field to provide your own item asset model.

 ### Fields:
 - `powerMultiplier`: The power multiplier.
 Defaults to `1`
 - `supportedProjectiles`: List of supported items in the inventory for use with the crossbow.
 Defaults to `["minecraft:arrow", "minecraft:spectral_arrow"]`